Long-Term Care Insurance Pricing Basics

 Health Policy Analyst and Counsel

-Long-term care products were first developed in the 1960s following the creation of the Medicare program in 1965.
-These initial policies were intended to supplement payment for the primary form of long-term care at that time: nursing homes.
-Long-term care policies now incorporate a myriad of long-term care service alternatives including home health care, respite care, hospice care, personal care in the home, services provided in assisted living facilities, adult day care centers and other community facilities.
+LTCI policies incorporate a myriad long-term care service alternatives, including home health care, respite care, hospice care, personal care in the home, services provided in assisted living facilities, adult day care centers and other community facilities.
 Public programs, such as Medicare and Medicaid, also cover certain long-term care services.
 As our population ages, the need for long-term care support and services will become increasingly important and require innovative new approaches.
 More on this topic and other issues related to the aging population can be found by watching the presentation videos for the CIPR's recent symposium, Boom or Bust?
 A Look into Retirement Issues Facing Baby Boomers, held June 16, 2015.

-As illustrated in a recent CIPR Study, there are two key factors that drive life insurance product development—mortality risk and longevity risk.
-In recent years, the product focus has shifted to address longevity risk as the baby boomers reach retirement age in a time when the defined benefit pension plan has become a relic of the past.
-As the general health of the population improves over time, people are living longer.
-The blessing of a longer life is accompanied by the need to generate sufficient income in retirement to be able to enjoy the extra years and pay for long-term care.
-Life insurers are increasingly targeting product development to meet this need.
+As illustrated in a recent CIPR Study on long-term care insurance, there are two key factors driving life insurance product development: 1) mortality risk; and 2) longevity risk.
+In recent years, product focus has shifted to address longevity risk as baby boomers reach retirement age at a time when defined benefit pension plans are vanishing.
+People are living longer bringing the need to pay for long-term care in these extra years if it becomes necessary.

-Whether you should buy long–term care insurance depends on your age and life expectancy, gender, family situation, health status, income and assets.
+The decision to purchase long–term care insurance depends on one's age and life expectancy, gender, family situation, health status, income and assets.

 There are several avenues to pursue purchasing coverage in the long-term care insurance market: